birdandhike.com logo

 Arizona Lupine (Lupinus arizonicus)

 General: Arizona Lupine (Lupinus arizonicus) is a large, bushy annual forb.
-The flowers are purple and are borne on stalks above the leaves.
 The leaves are radial (palmately compound).
+The flowers are purple and are borne on stalks above the leaves with a white or yellowish patch and dark spots on the upper lip of the flower.

 Arizona Lupine is a fairly common component of desert vegetation communities in sandy washes and gravel slopes.
 Around Las Vegas, look for this species in the southern part of Death Valley and at Lake Mead.